A Survey on Chinese Counseling Hotline Services

 - Counselors who worked for these hotlines were screened or under some circumstances, interviewed online to make sure they have appropriate competence in counseling.
 Usually, counselors that have been chosen, tend to have great enthusiasm with a master’s degree in relative discipline, or a certificate of counselor.

 - There is a professional and practical work manual for the hotline service supplier, which includes the crisis intervention procedure, referral scheme and regulations for hotline counselors.

 - They tend to have a supervision system implemented by competent supervisors.
 Many hotlines invited Registered Supervisors of Chinese Psychological Society to supervise counselors’ work.
 Hierarchical supervisory schema has been built in those hotline services with more than a hundred counselors, which means they arrange supervisors with groups of counselors and deliver the supervision to groups of counselors by higher level supervisors.

 - Pre-job training and essential learning resources were available and the work atmosphere was supportive.

-- Reliable telecommunication devices and proper encryption technique were adopted.
-New techniques have been adopted in addition to the traditional hotline form, virtual telephone supported by telecommunications system and mobile apps which designed specifically for this special circumstance, which had improved the convenience of multi-line access and transfer.
-Some hotlines, such as Ministry of Education-Central China Normal University (MOE-CCNU) Mental Health Service Platform has also developed a text counseling platform.
-With the support of those technology, the counselors could serve the clients through audio or video chat, or even text from their residence with the guarantee of confidentiality.
+- Reliable telecommunication devices and proper encryption techniques were adopted.
+New techniques have been adopted in addition to the traditional hotline form, including virtual telephone supported by telecommunications system and mobile apps, which were designed specifically for these special circumstances.
+This improved the convenience of multi-line access and transfer.
+Some hotlines, such as Ministry of Education-Central China Normal University (MOE-CCNU) Mental Health Service Platform, has also developed a text counseling platform.
+With the support of this technology, the counselors could serve the clients through audio or video chat, or even text from their residence with the guarantee of confidentiality.